shubhpy/shubhpy/README.md

 ### Hi there 👋

+So you have reached, I can show you what I have worked on.

+Recently I completed two assignments,
+1. Youtube Video Fetcher and Search APIs
+2. Mock Interview Booking Platform

+Will update it later.
+Bye ✌

 <!--
 **shubhpy/shubhpy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.